jonask24/AudiobookCreator/README.md

 - **Dark/Light Themes**: Choose your preferred visual style
 - **Processing Queue**: Process multiple audiobooks simultaneously with visual progress tracking
 - **Audio Quality Choice**: Choose between very high audio quality or reasonable audio quality for books at half the file size
+- **Size Estimation**: Calculate the estimated file size based on the input files and the selected audio quality settings
 - **Cross-Platform**: Available as native installers for Windows and Linux, with a universal JAR that runs anywhere Java is installed
 - **Privacy Friendly**: Works completely offline with no data collection